lyft/cni-ipvlan-vpc-k8s/README.md

 Routes are automatically formed for the VPC on the `ipvlan` adapter.

-ipMasq is enabled to use the host-IP for egress to the Internet as well as providing access to services such as `kube2iam`.
+ipMasq is enabled to use the host-IP for egress to the Internet as well as providing access to services such as `kube2iam`. `kube2iam` is not a dependency of this software.

 ```
 {